 Secondary juvenile osteoporosis refers to osteoporosis that develops as a result of another condition.
 This is by far the most common kind of osteoporosis in children.
 Some of the diseases that can lead to osteoporosis in children include:

 Some osteoporosis in children is a direct result of disease itself.
 With rheumatoid arthritis, for example, children may have lower than expected bone mass, especially near arthritic joints.
 Certain drugs can also lead to juvenile osteoporosis.
 These can include chemotherapy for cancer, anticonvulsants for seizures, or steroids for arthritis.
-If your child has one of these conditions, talk to his doctor about carefully monitoring bone density.
+If your child has one of these conditions, ask your child's health care provider about testing and monitoring bone density.